xsnoopy/LinuxCNC-Yalang-yl620-VFD-rs485-Modbus---VFDmod/README.md

 - `04.
 November 2021` Integreated the Parameter register and feedback register read out.
 Unfortunatley the VFD doesn't show good values in Voltage and Current.
 This is11n issue of the VFD since even on the display it doesn't show correct values.
 Updated the tab.
 - `09.
 November 2021` Thanks to eNnvi for the upload of the English manual.
 - `18.
 November 2021` Added How to section.
+- `22.
+November 2021` Added some more Registers.
+Looking for reports on the OutputVoltage and OutputCurrent readings.